TS Woltmershausen: Predecessor sides

 The origins of the club lie with predecessor sides Turnverein 1890 Woltmershausen, Fußballverein 1900 Woltmershausen, and the workers' club Arbeiterturnverein Woltmershausen, which was established in 1896 and renamed Allgemeinen Turnverein Woltmershausen in 1909.
 TV and ATV were merged in 1933 when the Nazis banned left-leaning workers' clubs as politically undesirable.

 FV had its first successes in the 1920s playing in the Bezirksliga Weser-Jade (II).
-From 1943–45, the team was part of the Gauliga Weser-Ems (I), the war-weakened successor to the Gauliga Niedersachsen (I), which was one of 13 regional circuits established in the 1933 reorganization of German football under the Third Reich.
+From 1943 to 1945, the team was part of the Gauliga Weser-Ems (I), the war-weakened successor to the Gauliga Niedersachsen (I), which was one of 13 regional circuits established in the 1933 reorganization of German football under the Third Reich.
 Only a single season of play was completed in the Gauliga Weser-Ems before competition collapsed just two or three games into the 1944–45 season because of the war.
 FV finished in second place in one of the league's three divisions, but did not take part in play for the overall division title.